juju/docs/src/en/charms-storage-k8s.md

 Juju storage pools are created for both operator storage and charm storage using the `create-storage-pool` command.
 Both are done by mapping to either a Kubernetes storage class (dynamically provisioned volumes) or to a manually defined one (statically provisioned volumes).
-Examples are provided below.
+The command's syntax is:

+`juju create-storage-pool <pool name> kubernetes \
+	storage-class=<storage class name> \
+	storage-provisioner=<provisioner> \
+	parameters.type=<paramters>`

+The 'pool name' is used at charm deployment time.
+It is also the `deploy` command that triggers the actual creation of the Kubernetes storage class when that storage class is referred to for the first time.

-These examples create a Juju storage pool called 'operator-storage' with a provider type of 'kubernetes'.
+These next few examples show how to create operator storage pool using various Kubernetes supported storage provisioners.

 For AWS using EBS volumes: